 Soft: Soft mattresses are usually recommended for people with back or joint pains.
 They instantly release pressure from your painful joints, thus giving you relief.
 But again, these are not recommended for people who weigh above 85 Kgs.

-Medium soft: Medium soft mattresses are good for side sleepers who weigh around 80 to 100 Kgs.
+Medium soft: Medium soft mattresses for side sleepers are good who weigh around 80 to 100 Kgs.
 They are also recommended by a lot of orthopedics for patients suffering from lower back pain.
 They hug the body nicely to give you comfort, while also maintaining the support to your spine.

 Medium: These are the mattresses that lie in the middle of the firmness spectrum.
 They are good for side sleepers especially because they take care of the pressure points in the shoulders and hips which are prone to injury if you sleep on your side.